elixir-lang/elixir-lang.github.com/development.markdown

 Elixir v1.0 was released in September 2014 and a new minor version is released every 6 months, around January and July of every year.
 New releases are announced in the read-only [announcements mailing list](https://groups.google.com/group/elixir-lang-ann) with a link to the complete CHANGELOG.
 All security releases [will be tagged with "[security]"](https://groups.google.com/forum/#!searchin/elixir-lang-ann/%5Bsecurity%5D%7Csort:date).
 Security vulnerabilities should be disclosed to [elixir-security@googlegroups.com](mailto:elixir-security@googlegroups.com).
 Our [compatibility and deprecation policies](https://hexdocs.pm/elixir/compatibility-and-deprecations.html#content) are also documented.

-Since v1.0, the language development has become more focused.
-We believe there is a limited amount of features a language can provide without hindering its learning and without causing fragmentation in the community.
-Therefore the Elixir team focuses on language features that:
+Since v1.0, the language development has become focused to provide a compact and consistent core.
+The Elixir team focuses on language features that:

   1. are necessary for developing the language itself
   2. bring important concepts/features to the community in a way its effect can only be maximized or leveraged by making it part of the language